Posted on

 - Compromise and Release.

-If the injured worker cannot reach an agreement with the insurance company on any issue in a claim, a judge will have to make the decision.
+If you cannot reach an agreement with the insurance company on any issue in a claim, a judge will have to make the decision.
 This is done through a trial.

 The judge’s decision at trial on these benefits is final.
-It cannot be brought up again unless the injured worker files for reconsideration and appeals.
+It cannot be brought up again unless you file for reconsideration and appeals.

-What should a person do after receiving a denial letter or upon deciding to appeal a trial judge’s decision?
+What should I do after receiving a denial letter or upon deciding to appeal a trial judge’s decision?

-If a person was denied workers compensation benefits, or was not happy with the outcome of the workers’ comp trial, then the claimant should:
+If you were denied workers’ compensation benefits, or were not happy with the outcome of the workers’ comp trial, then you should:

 - contact a workers’ compensation attorney as soon as possible,